 Thales Alenia Space

-Thales Alenia Space also makes the Pressurized Cargo Modules (PCM) for the Cygnus resupply vessel, and is prime contractor for ESA’s IXV and Expert reentry demonstrators.
+Thales Alenia Space also built the Pressurized Cargo Modules (PCM) for the Cygnus resupply vessel, and is prime contractor for ESA’s IXV and its successor Space Rider.

 The Airborne & Space Systems Division was also involved in the assembly and testing of the ISSpresso, designed by Argotec and Lavazza, the very first coffee machine ever sent into orbit in April 2015 for experiments on the behaviour of fluids and mixtures in microgravity.